 Particularly strong is a legal quiz show at a pompous law association dinner where Bridget comes into her own with the Footballer's Wives and Madonna questions.

-However, there are enough turbo-charged faux pas and some superb comedy playing to make it reason enough to open Bridget's diary for a second time.
+There are enough turbo-charged faux pas and some superb comedy playing to make it reason enough to open Bridget's diary for a second time.